rpenley/rpenley/README.md

 - Monitoring with Check_mk, Nagios, and NewRelic
 - Infrastructure as code with Terraform, CloudFormation, and Kubernetes
 - High Availability Virtual Machines LAMP stacks in AWS EC2 with Auto Scaling Groups, Lambda and RDS
-- I also speak fluent Linux, git/Gitlab/GitHub, vim and the Atlissian Suite of tools
+- I also speak fluent Linux, git, vim and the Atlassian Suite

 # Hobbies and interests
 ## I enjoy